Hemihypertrophy (Overgrowth Syndrome)

 For patients with hemihypertrophy, regular visits at about 6 month intervals to the International Center for Limb Lengthening clinic is important so that doctors can monitor how the limbs are growing.
 These visits will include an X-ray so that the bones in the leg can be measured and accurate predictions about the growth can be made to develop a customized treatment plan.

-Why come to the International Center for Limb Lengthening for the treatment of hemihypertrophy?
+Why choose the International Center for Limb Lengthening for the treatment of hemihypertrophy?

 Limb Lengthening is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 Physical therapy is a critical component of lengthening.
 Our physical therapists are among the most experienced in the world in managing the lengthening process.
 We help patients with hemihypertrophy achieve their best possible result.